changhae-kim/hmca/README.md

         const int *reactions, const double *rates, hmca_nn nn );

 Most of the parameters are common parameters.
+The method-specific parameters are:

     double *y    = input,  coverages of n_species_0+n_species_1 species double *dydt = output, right hand sides of the kinetic equations